Dell Technologies World opens with several new data centre products

 Dell Technologies World opened in Las Vegas this week and has already seen the launch of a number of new Dell EMC storage and server products backed by a comprehensive services portfolio.

-Dell EMC has based its innovations on the recent demands organisations are now facing in the digital era that require IT modernisation to achieve high levels of performance and automation in the data centre.
+Dell EMC has based its innovations on the recent demands organisations are now facing in the digital era that require IT modernisation to achieve high levels of performance and automation in the data center.

 In fact, a recent ESG global survey commissioned by Dell EMC and Intel of 4,000 IT decision-makers found that 81 percent agree that if they do not embrace digital transformation they will no longer be competitive in their markets.